-Summer School 2018: Evaluation Methods for Safe Inclusive Schools
+Evaluation Methods for Safe Inclusive Schools Intensive Course

-This significant and timely one-week summer school opportunity provides an introduction to the skills needed to design, conduct or commission evaluations of violence prevention interventions in school settings.
+This significant and timely one-week intensive learning opportunity provides an introduction to the skills needed to design, conduct or commission evaluations of violence prevention interventions in school settings.

 You will examine international case study examples while exploring time, budget, data, and political constraints as well as capacity-building practices related to understanding how best to adapt gold standard practice into contextually appropriate implementation without losing rigour.

-During the Summer School course, participants will also learn more about the INSPIRE framework – a compilation of interventions that are proven or highly likely to prevent violence against children developed by the WHO, UNICEF, CDC, Together for Girls, PEPFAR and other stakeholders (WHO, 2016).
+During the intensive, five-day course, participants will also learn more about the INSPIRE framework – a compilation of interventions that are proven or highly likely to prevent violence against children developed by the WHO, UNICEF, CDC, Together for Girls, PEPFAR and other stakeholders (WHO, 2016).

-We are delighted that the following individuals will contribute to facilitating the summer school:
+We are delighted that the following individuals will contribute to facilitating the course:

 Dr. Deborah Fry, Senior Lecturer in Child Protection at the University of Edinburgh, Preventing Violence in Childhood Research Lead and Co-Lead of the Safe Inclusive Schools Network